faifai21/faifai21.github.io/index.md

 ---
 layout: page
 title: Hello Fai!
-tagline: I shall blog as I see fit
+tagline: <- That kind of looks like Hello Fail.
+I shall blog as I see fit
 ---
 {% include JB/setup %}